mcd500/arduino-commandliners/README.md

 *  Arduino IDE which comes with Arduino IDE for programming AVR
 *  SparkFun Arduino Boards Addon Files
 *  Arduino_Core_STM32 for programming STM32
+*  Devlopment tools, gcc and etc for the cpu

 The latest Arduino IDE must be installed on development machine. (tested on 1.8.13) Only supports Linux for the host development PC.